Student Nurse Uniform

 3. The student is expected to be well groomed to reflect a positive health image.
 Hair should be clean and secured so that it will not fall forward.
 Headbands should be a solid color of red, white, blue, brown, or black; one inch in width; and hold hair in place to promote a professional appearance.

-8. The khaki (khaki or tan in color) slacks should be full-length dress slacks (Dockers or Dockers-type slacks).
+9. Faculty approved khaki slacks should be full-length dress slacks.
 No capris, cargo pants, denim material, draw-string waist or hem, or slacks with cut-outs/lacings, etc. will be allowed.
 No low-rise waist.
 The hems of the slacks must be hemmed, no frayed edges, and may not touch the floor.